Digital Media Studies Courses

 Keyboards, microphones, and other equipment are available to the members of the class.
 This course is open to all students who want to be introduced to digital audio creation and recording technology.
 You do not have to be a musician or singer to enjoy and learn from this class.
 Digital Music and

-Audio Production 1 articulates to Pikes Peak State College and is college-level in many aspects.
+Audio Production 1 and Digital Music and Audio Production 2 both articulate to Pikes Peak State College and are college-level in many aspects.

 DIGITAL AUDIO AND MUSIC PRODUCTION 3 and 4